Traditional BSN Program

 About the Program

 Students interested in applying to the Traditional program are encouraged to attend an information session to get the latest details regarding the application process prior to applying.
 The information meeting schedule is available for download below.

 Students seeking admission to the Traditional BSN program must apply to the University of Michigan-Flint for admission.
 High school students will apply as a first time in college student (FTIC) and students who have completed college coursework at other institutions will apply as transfer students.
-While completing prerequisite requirements, students will enroll in the University of Michigan-Flint School of Health Professions and Studies as a pre-nursing students.
+While completing prerequisite requirements, students will enroll in the University of Michigan-Flint School of Nursing as a pre-nursing students.
 The University of Michigan-Flint has a revolving admission policy, and students may be admitted to the university to begin prerequisite work in fall, winter, spring, or summer.
 Students then apply to the nursing program and are admitted in fall and winter each year.

 Admission to the Traditional program is selective and competitive.
 40 students are admitted twice per year and cohorts begin in the fall and winter semesters.

 In order to be considered for admission, students must meet the following requirements:

 A minimum of four out of the eight program prerequisites must be completed by the deadline date in order to be eligible to apply.
 Two of them must be science courses.
 All remaining prerequisite courses must be completed prior to the start of the program.
 If students are applying in fall for winter admission, they must be in the remaining prerequisite courses in fall term.
 If students are applying in winter for fall admission, they have winter, spring, and summer to complete the remaining prerequisite courses.
 The more prerequisite courses completed by the deadline date, the stronger their nursing applications will be.

 A minimum of a 2.3 (C+) in each prerequisite course and a minimum overall GPA of 2.75 of completed prerequisite courses by application.
 Only the prerequisite courses listed below are calculated in prerequisite GPA.